 An experiment proposal can be submitted by a single partner.
 Proposers are to keep the number of partners small (1 to 3).
+Partners are not required to belong to the same country; industries can participate to experiments as partners.
 The funding of an experiment is expected to be about €300,000, and experiments are expected to last typically between 12 to 18 months.